Welland Jackfish

 The Welland Jackfish are an independent minor-league baseball team based in Welland, Ontario, Canada.
-The Jackfish are a member of the Intercounty Baseball League, an independent baseball league established in 1919 which is not affiliated with Major League Baseball.
+The Jackfish are a member of the Canadian Baseball League, an independent baseball league established in 1919 which is not affiliated with Major League Baseball.
+They are the defending back to back Dominico Cup champions, having claimed their 3rd title in 2026.

 History

+The team traces its history to the Burlington Herd, an IBL team based in Burlington at Cosgrove Field from 2011 (as the Mississauga Twins) to 2018.

-On October 2, 2018, the Burlington Herd were approved to relocate to Welland, and renamed the Welland Jackfish.
+On October 2, 2018, the Herd were approved to relocate to Welland, and rebranded as the Welland Jackfish.

-In their first year in Welland, the Jackfish had their best regular season with a 19–17 record, and earned their first playoff series victory.
+In their first year in Welland, the Jackfish set their best regular season record in franchise history with a 19–17 record, and earned their first playoff series victory defeating the London Majors 4-1.

-The Jackfish finished 15–15 in a condensed 2021 season, their second year.
-They were swept in the first round by the Barrie Baycats.
+Their second campaign in the Rose City saw the Jackfish finish 15–15 in a condensed 30-game 2021 season.
+They were swept in the first round of the playoffs.

+During the 2023 season, the Jackfish won their first League Pennant in franchise history finishing with a 31-11 record.
+They carried this momentum into the Dominico Cup playoffs and on September 16, 2023, the Jackfish clinched their first Dominico Cup title in franchise history defeating the Barrie Baycats 4-2 in the best-of-seven series.

+In front of a sellout crowd of 3,248 fans at ‘The Pond' aka Welland Stadium, the Jackfish captured its second Dominico Cup in three years defeating the Barrie Baycats 4-1 in the best-of-seven series.